 Exploration and Production

-Conducted through our subsidiary Chevron Canada Resources, Chevron’s Canadian exploration and production efforts include offshore crude oil and natural gas projects in Atlantic and northern Canada, oil sands projects in Alberta, and natural gas and liquids from shales in western Canada.
-The company is also involved in the proposed Kitimat liquefied natural gas (LNG) and Pacific Trail Pipeline projects in British Columbia.
+Conducted through our subsidiary Chevron Canada Resources, Chevron's Canadian exploration and production efforts include offshore crude oil and natural gas projects in northern and Atlantic Canada, oil sands projects in Alberta, and natural gas and liquids from shales in western Canada.
+The company is also involved in the proposed Kitimat liquefied natural gas (LNG) project in northern British Columbia.

 Oil Sands Innovation